beauvais/content_production/content_plan_template.md

 ## Creation plan

-**Answer: What is it?**
+**Answer: What kind of content do we need?**

-This is a webpage with text and an image.
-It'll live at /programs/our\_new\_offering.
-It'll take two weeks to write, and a week to organise photos.

-**Answer: How will we make and use it?**

-Set down what will make up this content, where it will be published, and record any special requirements it raises.
-Include dates, both when commissioned and by when it needs publishing.
+List any and all kinds of content you'll need to create, for example:

+* Landing page for email campaign
+* Email text and image for campaign
+* Information page on ILR website

+**Answer: when?**

+Define any important dates:

-Commissioned: 20 September, 2019 Published: 15 October, 2019
+Commissioned: 20 September, 2019
+To be published: 15 October, 2019

 ## Governance